 Second, give your property a name and select your reporting time zone and currency as shown below.
 Please note, if you want to create a Universal Analytics property, you can do so by hitting the “Show advanced options” button below.

-- To deploy the GA4 code on the site through Tag Manager, please use this support guide or see the section immediately below.
-Personally, I think this second option is superior (easier) than the first.
+- To deploy the GA4 code on the site through Tag Manager, you can use this support guide or see the section immediately below for everything you need to know.

 The fifth step is adding “Recommended Events” to your data stream.
 Recommended Events have an event name and a trigger that causes the event to fire based on specific parameters.
 The events linked here may be suitable for all web properties.